DecentraLabsCom/Marketplace/README.md

 ## 🧪 DecentraLabs Marketplace
 The DecentraLabs Marketplace is a decentralized platform where educational and research institutions, as well as original lab equipment manufacturers, can list their online laboratories, manage access conditions, and receive $LAB tokens as compensation for usage.
 At the same time, students, teachers, and researchers around the world can discover, reserve, and interact with real lab equipment remotely, using only a crypto wallet or institutional Single Sign-On (SSO).

 Each lab can be offered for free or for a fee, at the discretion of the provider.
 Access is controlled via smart contracts and enforced through a secure, tokenized infrastructure.
-This ensures transparency, verifiability, and fair rewards for contributors—without centralized intermediaries.
+This ensures transparency, verifiability, and fair rewards for contributors; all without centralized intermediaries.

 DecentraLabs Marketplace aims to offer a curated catalog of online laboratories shared by leading educational and research institutions worldwide.
 Whether you’re looking to publish underused lab systems or access cutting-edge infrastructure for remote experiments, the DecentraLabs Marketplace is your gateway to a global, decentralized network of scientific collaboration.